aryszka/forget/README.md

 - supports TTL based expiration, where every item can have a different TTL;
 - evicts the least recently used item from the cache when there is no more space for new items (LRU);
-- evicts first the items in the keyspace of the new item, fitting this way less frequently accessed but more expensive recources next to frequently accessed but cheaper ones, staying within the same memory limit;
+- evicts first the items in the keyspace of the new item, fitting this way less frequently accessed but more expensive recources next to frequently accessed but cheaper ones, staying within a shared memory limit;
 - provides continuous usage statistics for monitoring health and performance;
 - supports to run any number of instances in a process with different configuration, if needed;
 - is small, thread safe, executes all operations in constant time, doesn't have dependencies other than the Go